 The unofficial hype cycle for New Air Travel

-Over the next few weeks, we will explain each of these eight technologies in detail and evaluate their market readiness by mapping them across the hype cycle framework.
+Since November 2022, we have explored all of these eight technologies in detail and evaluated their market readiness by mapping them across the hype cycle framework.

 As you can see, SAF is positioned all the way to the right side of the hype cycle.